Tipping in Mexico: Who to Tip & How Much

 The national currency in Mexico is the Mexican peso, denoted with a dollar sign ($).
 This undoubtedly leads to a brief moment of panic the first time you withdraw cash in Mexico.
 Rest assured, the amount you see on the screen is in pesos, not dollars.

-It’s easy to withdraw money at ATMs throughout Mexico.
-Just be sure to use ATMs that are associated with a bank and located in a bank or a supermarket.
+It’s simple to withdraw money at ATMs throughout Mexico.
+Just be sure to use ATMs that are associated with a bank and are located in a bank or supermarket.
 This way they are monitored and unlikely to have been tampered with.

 Related Reading: Money in Mexico: Tips for Using ATMs, Exchanging Money, and More!